mycsphd/mycsphd.github.io/2_wiki.md

 ---
 layout: page
+title: Common Questions
-title: The My CS Ph.D.
+#The My CS Ph.D.
 Guide
 sidebar_link: true
+sidebar_sort_order: 100
 ---

-The site hosts a series of articles discussing different aspects of deciding to pursue, applying for, and selecting a school to attend for a Ph.D.

 ## To Ph.D. or Not to Ph.D.